amazingandyyy/etherbrite/README.md

 # etherbrite-project
-Clone eventbrite to ethereum blockchain.
-A full stack event platform built with Solidity and Web3js.
+An eventbrite-like project on ethereum blockchain.
+A full-stack Dapp built with Solidity and Web3js.

 ### author
 Andy Chen([amazingandyyy](https://github.com/amazingandyyy))